 Who We Are

-- A membership-based organization comprised of individuals and organizations with an interest in labor history
+- A membership-based organization comprised of individuals and organizations committed to advancing the cause of Labor.

 - An educational resource and a historical archive center for records pertaining to our local labor history

 - Research and publicize the lessons of labor history for the benefit of unions and workers interested on organizing.

 - Join organizing and union workers on the picket lines.

 - Serve as a resource for past strike information.

 - Create traveling exhibits and install them in community venues.

 - Organize public events such as workshops, walking tours, book signings, film festivals, talks by labor leaders and historians, and the LHA annual meeting.